Sensative/vsm-application-documentation/3090458506-Square-comfort-sound.vso.md

 > - Default: 1

 The number of LoRaWan network identities this device shall have.

-> The identities are based on the network key, but replacing the last digit of the network key with hexadecimal value 0-F. In case the device needs to rejoin, it will iteratively attempt join in priority order 0 to roamNetworkCount-1.
+In case the device needs to rejoin, it will iteratively attempt join in priority order from 0 to this value.

+> The device replaces the last digit of the network key with hexadecimal value 0-F when joining.

 ### Input soundAlarmTimeoutMinutes (unconfirmed)